fortify/fcli/index.md

         * If you have any suggestions for a better syntax, please comment here: https://github.com/fortify-ps/fcli/issues/160
     * Help output and manual pages may currently lack information about which commands and options support the `'?'` syntax, so for now you'll need to look at examples or just try.

-Predefined variables are easier to use; they are more concise, you do not need to remember JSON property names, and they are automatically cleaned up when logging out of a session.
+Predefined variables are easier to use; they are more concise and you do not need to remember JSON property names.
 However, as indicated, they are more limited in use; they only store a predefined JSON property, and are only available on a subset of commands and options.

 Following are some examples, assuming the necessary login sessions are available: